J.P. Crawford Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the 10th-best in MLB.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9, the fifth-best in the league.

-- The Blue Jays have a 4.01 team ERA that ranks 12th among all league pitching staffs.
+- The Blue Jays have the 12th-ranked team ERA across all league pitching staffs (3.93).

-- Blue Jays pitchers combine to surrender 30 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Blue Jays pitchers combine to allow 31 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- Manoah makes the start for the Blue Jays, his sixth of the season.
-He is 1-1 with a 5.13 ERA and 21 strikeouts in 26 1/3 innings pitched.
+- Gausman (2-2) takes the mound for the Blue Jays in his sixth start of the season.
+He's put together a 2.84 ERA in 31 2/3 innings pitched, with 41 strikeouts.

-- The righty last appeared on Saturday against the New York Yankees, when he went seven scoreless innings while giving up two hits.
+- In his most recent time out on Sunday against the New York Yankees, the righty went seven scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.